LLC Taxed as a Partnership: Everything You Need to Know

 - As a C corporation.

 To elect taxation, the LLC owner(s) must file an election form with the IRS.
 After filing the required forms, the IRS will treat the LLC as if it was a corporation.
 The business must then file all tax forms required of corporations.

 Limited liability company members are considered to be self-employed owners of businesses, not LLC employees.
 Therefore, they aren't subject to tax withholdings.
 All LLC members must do the following:

 - Set aside enough money throughout the year to pay taxes on their shares.

 - Because the members don't necessarily know how much they will receive at the end of the year, they must make estimates each quarter and make payments to the IRS.

 - If state income tax applies, the members must also make quarterly payments to the proper state agency.
 These payments must be made every year in April, June, September, and January.

 If you need help with an LLC taxed as a partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.